hackclub/nest/SETUP.md

 ## Nest Services

-With the exception of Gotify, Nest Bot, Prometheus/node_exporter, and Uptime Kuma, all services run on the Secure VM in Docker containers, configured within a Docker Compose file contained within the `/opt/docker` directory on the Secure VM.
+With the exception of Gotify, Nest Bot, Prometheus/node_exporter, Forgejo, and Uptime Kuma, all services run on the Secure VM in Docker containers, configured within a Docker Compose file contained within the `/opt/docker` directory on the Secure VM.

 ### Authentik

 All authentication and user management for Nest is done through Nest's identity provider, Authentik, which runs in a Docker Compose project on the Secure VM (`/opt/docker/authentik`).
 The Docker Compose file is downloaded directory from Authentik.
-Authentik is configured with 5 providers:
+Authentik is configured with 6 providers:

 - Headscale OIDC
 - LDAP
 - MediaWiki OIDC
 - Proxmox OIDC
 - Uptime Kuma
+- Provider for Forgejo

 and their respective applications.
 The LDAP provider is bound to an LDAP outpost (ak-outpost-ldap), managed by Authentik through a local Docker connection.